This article was last updated on: October 2018

 I say that without going into technical stuff that I couldn’t know by that simple view I had, though.

-The Aeroplane had the registry number 535.
+The Airplane had the registry number 535.
 It had colours like those of Air Koryo, but it wasn’t on their fleet officially.

-I understand the Aeroplane is nowadays on another location in Pyongyang.
+I understand the Airplane is nowadays in another location in Pyongyang.
 I have read important efforts are made toward its conservation, gladly.

-So, I got off after flying on such a tremendous crown jewel of an Aeroplane, just to be able to see firsthand another one that wasn’t even on the schedule.
+So, I got off after flying on such a tremendous crown jewel of an Airplane, just to be able to see firsthand another one that wasn’t even on the schedule.

-And since we were “the people of the Aeroplanes” they weren’t being annoying with the photos and that.
+And since we were “the people of the Airplanes” they weren’t being annoying with the photos and that.

 The trip was turning out wonderfully!